 If your student must miss several classes and staying with the same cohort is not feasible or practical, let us know and we will find a new cohort for your student when you return.
 Finding a new cohort may take several weeks during which your student will continue to learn using our rich content and email / chat support from our instructors.

-We will give you a 100% refund if you decide within the first 15 days that our program doesn’t work for your student for any reason.
+We will give you a 100% refund if you decide within the first 15 days of our year-long enrollment that our program doesn’t work for your student for any reason.

 After 15 days, we ask that you give us at least 2 weeks notice if you decide to drop the classes for any reason.
 This allows us to better accommodate other students in the cohort, should the cohort fall short of the minimum 6 students once your student leaves the program.